Pan (2015 film): Soundtrack

+The theme song for the Japanese release is "Eien no Motto Mate Made" by Seiko Matsuda.

 Release

 On December 12, 2013, Warner Bros. set for a June 26, 2015 release, with Joe Wright as director.
-The release was pushed back several times including to July 17, 2015 and July 24, 2015, and the studio eventually decided on October 9, 2015, in part to avoid box office competition from summer blockbusters such as Ant-Man and Mission: Impossible – Rogue Nation.
+The release was pushed back several times including to July 17, 2015, and July 24, 2015, and the studio eventually decided on October 9, 2015, in part to avoid box office competition from summer blockbusters such as Ant-Man and Mission: Impossible – Rogue Nation.

 The new release date also gave the producers more time to work on editing and visual effects during post-production.
 The film was first released in Australia, on September 25, 2015.
 It was then released in key markets two weeks later, including Germany, Russia, Korea, and Brazil, on October 8.
 That was followed by Mexico and Spain the next day.

 The film opened in the United Kingdom on October 16, 2015, and France on October 21, 2015, followed by China on October 22, 2015, Japan on October 31, 2015, and Italy on November 12, 2015.

 Pan was originally planned for an IMAX release, as evident in early posters, trailers, and press, but was cancelled and only received non-IMAX presentations.